Ingwie/OpenAVRc_Hw/MultiSwitch_Sw8/README.md

 **MS8-Xany decoder**

-Here after, please find a first video of the 8 output MS8-Xany Multiswitch decoder using the "official" PCB of the OpenAVRc Team.
+Hereafter, please find a first video of the 8 output **MS8-Xany** Multiswitch decoder  for the **OpenAVRc** transmitter using the "official" PCB of the OpenAVRc Team.

 Ms8 schematic: